Samueoxo/Large-Language-Ms/README.md

 - pip
 - pip install virtualenvwrapper
-- virtualenvwrapper (virtualenv or any other package manager you prefer) In summary, you should have these packages installed in your system.
+- virtualenvwrapper (virtualenv or any other package manager you prefer)
 # Training
 A Corpus of text data was collected to trained this Model.
 The training was monitor and hyperparameters were adjusted